 data locations may experience a noticeable slowdown.
 Enable this

-setting to lower FreeFileSync's resource consumption at the cost of a
+setting to lower FreeFileSync's resource consumption at the cost of a slower

 In order to prevent multiple synchronization tasks from reading and writing the same files,